 Certain information and statements contained in this report are forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 (the "PSLRA") codified at Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Exchange Act.
 This statement is included for purposes of complying with the safe harbor provisions of the PSLRA.
-Forward-looking statements include statements regarding our expectations, beliefs, intentions, plans, objectives, goals, strategies, future events or performance and underlying assumptions and other statements which are other than statements of historical facts.
+Forward-looking statements include statements regarding our expectations, beliefs, intentions, plans, objectives, goals, strategies, future events or performance, and underlying assumptions and other statements which are other than statements of historical facts.
 These statements may be identified, without limitation, by the use of forward-looking terminology such as "anticipate," "assume," "believe," "could," "estimate," "expect," "future," "intend," "may," "plan," "project," "will," "would," and similar expressions.
-Certain forward-looking statements are included in this Annual Report on Form 10-K, principally in the sections captioned "Business," "Legal Proceedings," "Consolidated Financial Statements" and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+Certain forward-looking statements are included in this Annual Report on Form 10-K, principally in the sections captioned "Business," "Legal Proceedings," "Consolidated Financial Statements," and "Management's Discussion and Analysis of Financial Condition and Results of Operations."
 Forward-looking statements relate to, among other things:

-- our business objectives and strategic plans, including the strength of our long-term growth and profit, expense management and operational efficiency and capital deployment opportunities; - our ability to attract new guests and retain loyal guests, and our initiatives targeted at adult guests: - any future price increases, and their effect on our revenue and profit:
+- our business objectives and strategic plans, including growth in guest traffic and revenue, improvements in operational efficiencies and expense management, enhancing our restaurant environments, and expanding our restaurant base; - the continuation of our share repurchase program, and other capital deployment opportunities; - our ability to grow our average check and increase sales of incremental items: - our focus on attracting new guests while retaining loyal guests and our initiatives targeted at adult guests as our restaurant concept evolves: - our ability to grow sales through menu and service enhancement: - any future price increases and their effect on our revenue and profit; - the timing and cost of our investment and implementation of a major overhaul of our information technology systems and data infrastructure to support guest engagement, team member talent management, and payroll and anticipated related benefits; - anticipated Company owned restaurant openings and remodels, including the anticipated number and type of new restaurants, and the timing of such openings and remodels; - anticipated restaurant operating costs, including commodity and food prices, labor and energy costs, and selling, general and administrative expenses, the effect of inflation on such costs, and our ability to reduce overhead costs and improve efficiencies; - anticipated legislation including regarding minimum wage standards; - our brand transformation initiatives, including the anticipated number and timing of restaurant remodels, and expected financial performance of remodeled restaurants; - anticipated Red Robin Burger Works development offcorts: - the amount of capital expenditures in fiscal year 2015: - our expectation that we will have adequate cash from operations and credit facility borrowings to meet all future debt service, capital expenditures, and working capital requirements in fiscal year 2015 and beyond: - anticipated retention of future cash flows to fund our operations and expansion of our business, to pay down debt, or to repurchase stock; - the sufficiency of the supply of our food, supplies, and labor pool to carry on our business: - our franchise program, franchisee new restaurant openings and remodels, and potential expansion and other changes to our franchise program: - anticipated interest, and tax expense;

-- the timing and cost of implementing a major overhaul of our information technology systems and data infrastructure including the replacement of several key operational and financial systems and related benefits; - our ability to open and operate additional restaurants in both new and existing markets profitably, the anticipated number and type of new restaurants and the timing of such openings; - estimated costs of opening and operating new restaurants, including general and administrative, marketing and franchise development costs, and the ability to effectively utilize alternative unit sizes; - anticipated restaurant operating costs, including commodity and food prices, labor and energy costs and selling, general and administrative expenses and ability to reduce overhead costs and improve efficiencies; - expected future revenues and earnings, comparable and non-comparable restaurant sales, results of operations, and future restaurant growth (both Company-owned and franchised); - our brand transformation initiatives, including the anticipated number of store remodels, financial performance and the timing of such remodeling; - anticipated Red Robin's Burger Works® development efforts: - anticipated advertising costs to support 2014 marketing activities and tactics, including our Red Robin RoyaltyTM program and the effect on revenue and guest counts: - future capital deployment strategies and the amounts of capital expenditures, including potential share repurchases, and new restaurant development: - our expectation that we will have adequate cash from operations and credit facility borrowings to meet all future debt service, capital expenditures, and working capital requirements in fiscal year 2014 and beyond; - anticipated compliance with debt covenants; - the sufficiency of the supply of commodities and labor pool to carry on our business: - our franchise program, and possible changes to our focus within the franchise program; - anticipated restaurant closings and related impairment charges; - anticipated interest and tax expense; - expectations about our interest rate swap; - the effect of the adoption of new accounting standards on our financial and accounting systems and analysis programs; - expectations regarding competition and our competitive advantages; - expectations regarding consumer preferences and consumer discretionary spending.
+- expectations regarding the materiality of our operations in Canada and the resulting currency fluctuation risk related thereto; - expectations about our interest rate swap; - the effect of the adoption of new accounting standards on our financial and accounting systems and analysis programs; - expectations regarding competition, and our competitive advantages against our casual dining peers; - expectations regarding consumer preferences and consumer discretionary spending.